rodriguesvictor/rodriguesvictor/README.md

 #### I am a Web Developer

 - 🌱 I’m currently learning .NET Core 3.1 and C#;
-- 👯 I’m looking to collaborate on  on projects that are using Java with Spring Boot Framework.
+- 👯 I’m looking to collaborate on  on projects that are using Java with Spring Framework.

 ##### Let's Connect ☕